-Cambodia To Return 1,600 Tons Of Waste To North America.
-Most Of It Will Come To The US
+Cambodia To Return 1,600 Tons Of Waste To North America, Most Of It Will Come To The US

 This new dumping of debris is just the latest episode in the trash war Southeast Asia is waging against more developed nations.

-In May Malaysian officials said they would be shipping 3,300 tons of plastic waste back to the U.S., Canada, and Australia according to AP via Business Insider.
+In May, Malaysian officials said they would be shipping 3,300 tons of plastic waste back to the U.S., Canada, and Australia according to the Associated Press, via Business Insider.

-The Philippines sent 1,500 tons of illegally dumped trash back to Canada on a boat marking the end of a six-year garbage war between the two countries, according to The Guardian.
-The country’s President, Rodrigo Duterte, threatened to sever diplomatic ties with Canada if they refused the returned refuse.
+The Philippines sent 1,500 tons of illegally dumped trash back to Canada on a boat — marking the end of a six-year garbage war between the two countries, according to The Guardian.
+The country’s president, Rodrigo Duterte, threatened to sever diplomatic ties with Canada if they refused the returned trash.

 The world’s richer nations have been exporting their waste for at least 25 years, particularly plastic waste that is sorted for recycling, Channel News Asia reported.
 For the past year, the problem has grown worse.
-Trash has accumulated in the ports of the Philippines, Indonesia and Vietnam while plastics imported from Europe and the U.S. have built up across Malaysia, according to The Guardian.
+Trash has accumulated in the ports of the Philippines, Indonesia, and Vietnam while plastics imported from Europe and the U.S. have built up across Malaysia, according to a separate report from The Guardian.

 Cambodia is sending 1,600 tons of plastic waste back to the U.S. and Canada, becoming the latest Southeast Asian country to reject imports of non-recyclable waste: "Cambodia is not a dustbin." pic.twitter.com/0wYJXtUWk5